-- The SENCO's job is to support the class teacher in planning and assessing for children with SEND. - The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.
-This includes whole school training on SEND issues such as ASD and Speech and language difficulties. - Individual teachers and support staff attend training courses run by outside agencies and/or the school that are relevant to the needs of specific children in their class e.g. from LCIS, Speech and Language service
+- + The SENCO support the class teachers in planning and assessing for children with SEND. - + The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.
+This includes whole school training on SEND - + Individual teachers and support staff attend training courses run by outside agencies and/or the school that are relevant to the needs of specific children in their class